bioidiap/bob.db.mnist/README.rst

 2. `labels` are the corresponding classes (digits 0 to 9) for each of the 60,000 samples

 If you don't have the data installed on your machine, you can also use the following set of commands that will:

 1. first look for the database in the xbob/db/mnist/ subdirectory and use it if is available

-2. or automatically download it from Yann Lecun's website into a temporary folder, that will be erased when the destructor of the xbob.db.mnist database is called.
+2. automatically download it from Yann Lecun's website into a temporary folder that will be erased when the destructor of the xbob.db.mnist database is called.

+3. automatically download it into the provided directory that will **not** be deleted.

 ::